-4. Syllabus aims and asessment objectives
+Syllabus aims and assessment objectives 4.

-4.1 Aims
+Syllabus aims 4.1

 The aims set out below describe the general educational purposes of a course in Hindi as a Second Language, and are the same for all candidates.
 They are not listed in order of priority.